w3cdotorg/uv-tools/README.md

 - Freely provided and maintained by [Nicolas Martignoni][nm] with [Hugo][hugo], a fast and flexible static site generator.
 - Based on a idea of [Joyce Seitzinger](https://twitter.com/catspyjamasnz).
 - English version based on work by [Gavin Henrick](https://twitter.com/ghenrick), adapted by [Nicolas Martignoni][nm].
+- Adapted for the Université Virtuelle by the ULB Learning Center ([Centre d'appui pédagogique][CAP]).

 ### The Translations